Counter Credits Explained

 Your bank statement gives a complete picture of account activity during a statement period (usually a month).
 Every transaction and transfer is accounted for.

-Because counter credits are a type of deposit to your account, a bank will include them.
-Labeling them as counter credits can make it easier for you to identify which deposits were made in person vs. other deposits, like mobile check deposits, ATM deposits, and direct deposits from an employer, a company (like an insurance company depositing a payout), or the government.
+Banks label counter credits on your statement to make it easier for you to identify which deposits were made in person vs. other types of deposits, such as mobile check deposits, ATM deposits, and direct deposits from an employer, a company, or the government.

 How Do You Make Counter Deposits?

-As noted above, counter deposits occur when an account holder gives a deposit to a teller at the counter of a bank branch.
-The customer might use a deposit slip, filled out with account details, or they might swipe their debit card and enter their PIN.
-This process allows the teller to ensure that the deposit is going to the intended account.
+Counter deposits occur when an account holder gives a cash or check deposit to a teller at the counter of a bank’s branch.
+The customer can use a deposit slip from their checkbook or the bank’s deposit slip, filled out with their account details.
+This process allows the teller to ensure that the deposit goes to the intended account.

-• Direct deposit: A third party, like an employer with your paycheck or the federal government with a tax refund or unemployment payment, will electronically transfer money into your account.
+• Direct deposit: A third party, such as an employer or the federal government, will electronically transfer your paycheck or tax refund into your account.

-• Other electronic funds transfers: Other forms of electronic fund transfers that you might use to deposit money into your account include transferring money from one bank to another or moving money from a peer-to-peer payment app into your bank account after a friend sends you money.
+• Other electronic funds transfers (EFTs): EFTs that you might use to deposit money into your account include transferring money from one bank to another or moving money from a peer-to-peer payment app into your bank account after a friend sends you money.

-• Mobile check deposit: Mobile banking technology enables consumers to take pictures of their checks on their phone, from the comfort of their own home, then deposit them via the bank’s app.
+• Mobile check deposit: Mobile banking technology enables consumers to take pictures of their checks on their phone from the comfort of their own home and then deposit them via the bank’s app.

-As you see, counter credits are just one of many techniques that can be used to get money into your bank account.
+As you can see, counter credits are just one of many methods you can use to place money into your bank account.

 Recommended: What Is a Cashier’s Check?